-Chemical spills can literally render a town’s water supply useless within a few hours.
-Chemical spills can occur from transport accidents – truck or train.
+Chemical spills can render a town’s water supply useless within a few hours.
+Chemical spills can occur from transport accidents – trucks or trains.
 Evacuation is usually necessary as some spills contaminate the air – one of the few scenarios where gas masks can save your life.

-An entire day is a long time for humans, pets, and livestock to go without water, even during the winter time.
+An entire day is a long time for humans, pets, and livestock to go without water, even during the wintertime.
 Imagine the enhanced level of panic if the Elk River chemical spill had occurred during the heat of the summer.
-This emergency is a good reminder why we need to have stored water at all times.
+This emergency is a good reminder of why we need to have stored water at all times.

 How can I plan for a hurricane?

-Hurricane preparedness at coastal level is intense, as the individual must try to protect their home with plywood, duct tape, tarps, etc. in order to protect their investment and evacuate in a timely manner.
+Hurricane preparedness at the coastal level is intense, as the individual must try to protect their home with plywood, duct tape, tarps, etc. to protect their investment and evacuate on time.
 Keeping bug out bags in a coastal home is wise.
 The evacuation routes will clog quickly.

 If you are evacuating due to a hurricane, make sure you run through the following checklist if you have time.

 - Unplug electrical equipment: coffee pot, radio, TV